A long-term alliance between Swiss Re and Oxfam shows how businesses can partner with NGOs to improve social impact and find new market opportunities.

 Dr. Jonathan Doh is a world expert on corporate and non-profit partnerships.
 He is Professor of Management and Operations at the Villanova School of Business.

-Swiss Re and Oxfam: Achieving Results
+Swiss Re and Oxfam: NGO Partnership

 Swiss Re, a leading global insurance company, was approached in 2007 by international development NGO Oxfam.
 Oxfam wanted Ethiopian farmers to have insurance against risks to their crops from climate change.
-No such insurance product was available and Swiss Re had the expertise necessary to develop it.
+No such insurance product was available to NGOs and Swiss Re had the expertise necessary to develop it.

-In both organizations, the partnership had to overcome internal resistance.
+In both organizations, the corporate-NGO partnership had to overcome internal resistance.
 The project was novel and working with an organization from a different sector was unusual.

 At Swiss Re, the project had strong champions who involved both business and philanthropic units, linking the project clearly to business strategy.

 The two organizations began by working on a pilot project in one village in Ethiopia.
-They gradually developed confidence in each other and their approach to the issue, and continually explored ways that the collaboration could best suit the two organizations’ needs.
+They gradually developed confidence in each other and their approach to the issue, and continually explored ways that the partnership could best suit the two organizations’ needs.

 A 2010 discussion between Oxfam and Swiss Re leaders on how the project connected to food security, another priority issue for Swiss Re, was “the moment that the light went on” and opportunities for expansion became clear.
-Five years after beginning their collaboration, Swiss Re and Oxfam were working on projects in Ethiopia and three other countries in West Africa.
+Five years after beginning their corporate-NGO partnership, Swiss Re and Oxfam were working on projects in Ethiopia and three other countries in West Africa.

-4 Key Lessons for Partnership Success
+4 Key Lessons for Corporate-NGO Partnership Success

 The Swiss Re–Oxfam story highlights several key issues that influence whether collaborations succeed.
 We’ve seen these themes in multiple studies of corporate-NGOs partnerships, including large-scale surveys, case studies and personal interviews.
 They’re important whether your business is working on a project at home or abroad.